Your rights when parcels go missing

 So what are your rights?

 If your parcel doesn't turn up, or is late, your first port of call should be the retailer as this is who has the relationship with the courier or parcel company.
-Under the Sale of Goods Act, goods should be delivered within a 'reasonable time'.
+By law, goods should be delivered within a 'reasonable time'.
 What's reasonable will depend on the type of goods and the original estimate for delivery.

 If you paid for a timed delivery – for example, the next day – and your parcel is late, you're perfectly entitled to ask for a refund of the money you paid for faster delivery.